How much does a geothermal heat pump cost?

 R-410A refrigerant, also called Gentron AZ-20®, Suva® 410A, or Puron®

 Antifreeze like propylene glycol or methyl alcohol

 Water and antifreeze mixture

-Converting geothermal systems from Freon R22 to R-410A refrigerant costs $3,000 to $10,000 to replace parts.
+Converting geothermal systems from Freon R22 to R-410A refrigerant costs $3,000 to $10,000.
 In some cases, conversions aren’t possible.

 How much water does a geothermal heat pump use?

-The closed-loop design doesn’t consume water in 80% to 90% of modern geothermal heat pump systems.
+A closed-loop design doesn’t consume water in 80% to 90% of modern geothermal heat pump systems.
 Closed loops only recirculate the same 60 to 80 gallons of water through the system over and over without needing more water.